 - To create a “breathing space” to enable the caveator to find out if there are sound reasons to object to an application for Probate.

-- Or to bring concerns about the estate to the attention the Court.
+- Or to bring concerns about the estate to the attention of the Registrar.

 - Perhaps if there is a suggestion that the Will is not really the LAST Will.